-Process will ensure species in greatest need are addressed first, provide predictability and transparency and foster stakeholder engagement
+Process will ensure species in greatest need are identified and addressed first, provide greater transparency and foster stakeholder engagement

 The U.S. Fish and Wildlife Service announced its final methodology for improving the way it identifies and prioritizes pending Endangered Species Act (ESA) status reviews, the scientifically rigorous process the agency uses to determine whether a species warrants federal protection.
 The new approach will allow the Service to be more strategic in how it addresses pending status reviews, to be more transparent in how it establishes workload priorities, and to work better with partners to conserve America’s most imperiled plants and wildlife.